denalihwy/New-Project/README.md

 # New-Project
 A practice project.
-This is to practice how to use Github.
+This is to practice how to skin a cat.